uber/piranha/polyglot/piranha/README.md

 This is the higher level architecture of Polyglot Piranha.
 At its heart, Polyglot Piranha is a structural find/replacement (rewrite) engine and pre-build language specific cleanup rules like - like simplifying boolean expressions, simplifying `if-else` statements, deleting empty class, deleting files with no type declarations, inline local variables, and many more.
 A user provides :
-- a set (or, a graph) of structural find/replace rules and path to the code base.
+- A set (or, a graph) of structural find/replace rules
-- a source code
+- Path to the code base
-- arguments that modify Piranha's behavior (like deleting associated comments) When Piranha applies the set (or graph) of user defined rules, it trigger the __pre-built__ language specific cleanup rules to do a deep cleanup.
+- Arguments to modify Piranha's behavior (like deleting associated comments) When Piranha applies the set (or graph) of user defined rules, it trigger the __pre-built__ language specific cleanup rules to do a deep cleanup.

+## When is Polyglot Piranha useful?
 #### Example 1 (Stale Feature Flag Cleanup)
 Let's take an example, where we know for a fact that the expression `exp.isTreated("SHOW_MENU")` always returns `true` (i.e. the feature *Show Menu* is treated)
 ```